 Inquiriosity

-In February we talked about operating from below the line, in a reactive state.
-In March, we did a deep dive into why practicing awareness is the starting point when we’re here.
+Over the past few months we’ve focused on what it means to be below the line, in a reactive state and how practicing awareness is the starting point when we’ve dipped.
 This month we’re talking about where to go from awareness.

 And where we go is toward curiosity + inquiry.

-From awareness, moving into curiosity is foundational for navigating our everyday experiences, especially when stuff gets challenging and we’re feeling fired up or beaten down by either by stuff going on inside us or outside us.
+From awareness, moving into curiosity is foundational for navigating our everyday experiences, especially when stuff gets challenging either because of stuff going on inside us or outside us.

-Sincere curiosity means being open to what we receive.
-It requires letting go of our need to be right.
-It doesn’t mean we always agree but it has us holding our differences with others not as an affront or separation but almost neutrally, where we are open to exploring differences.
+Sincere curiosity requires letting go of our need to be right.
+It doesn’t mean we always agree but it has us holding our differences with others not as a threat, but lightly and open to exploration.

 In this form, curiosity is a foundational mindset, a way of being.
 Inquiry is the form that curiosity takes—it’s curiosity in action.